raspberrypilearning/mandala/en/step_2.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Clone sprites to create a circular pattern.
+Clone sprites to create a pattern.
 </div>
 <div>
 ![animation of a pattern ebing repeated when the flag is clicked in Scratch](images/step_2.gif){:width="300px"}